andrewsunglaekim/advanced_git_workshop/readme.md

 #### Objective:
 Pinpoint the commit in which the red background bug first occurs.

-#### Directions:
+#### Directions/Rules:
 1. Do not look at the code.
 2. Only use browser and terminal.(*hint* refresh your browser after each stage of the bisect)
-3. Use `$ git log --oneline` to find the first and last commits
+3. Use `$ git log --oneline` to find the first and last commits(`ctrl` + `d` will allow you to page down your `git log`)
-4. Use those commits as the `good` and `bad` commits for your `git bisect`
+4. Use those commits as the `good`(first) and `bad`(last) commits for your `git bisect`
 5. Find the first `bad` commit.
+6. Record this commit sha for the following exercises in this workshop

 ## Targeting commits

 Many features including `git bisect` leverage commit histories to target specific commits.
 In the case of bisection, git uses midway points of commit histories.
 As users of git, we're able to target commits in many ways.

 One way we saw earlier was providing an exact commit sha.
-You can also use branches as they point to a commit.
-What if you wanted something relative to a branch or the HEAD?
+We can also use branches as they point to a commit.
+What if we wanted something relative to a branch or the HEAD?
+IE. I want the parent of the the current commit `HEAD` is on.

 Enter `~` and `^`.
-You've probably seen these before in various stack overflow posts or git blogs.
+We've probably seen these before in various stack overflow posts or git blogs.
 Turns out they have actual meaning!

 In the simplest terms:

 - `~` means how many ancestors back
 - `^` means which ancestor in the event a commit has multiple parents(think merges)

-These operators can also be chained.
 Here are some examples of `~`:

 ```
 HEAD~1 # The previous commit of the current head